-Next time, I’d like to spend more time outdoors as I had hoped to do on this trip.
+I’d also like to spend more time outdoors in Fayetteville, as I had hoped to do on this trip.
 I’d hike on the Cape River Trail, stroll the grounds of the Cape Fear Botanical Garden, go fishing at Rim Lake, and possibly consider zip lining at ZipQuest.

-There is so much to see and do in Fayetteville, North Carolina that we really underestimated how much time we would need to explore.
+There is so much Fayetteville fun to be had, and we really underestimated how much time we would need to explore.

 Tips for Visiting Fayetteville, North Carolina

-Stop by the Fayetteville Visitor’s Center or use their website to plan your trip.
-While I could have easily printed the heritage trails from my computer, I preferred to stop by the Visitor Center and pick up a printed copy that includes all 17 trails.
-This was perfect for our rainy day, as we could drive through the area and learn about the history from our vehicle.
+- Stop by the Fayetteville Visitor’s Center or their website to plan your trip.
+While I could have easily printed the heritage trails from my computer, I preferred to pick up a printed copy that included all 17 trails.
+This was the perfect activity for our rainy day.

-Plan your trip, but then ask the locals for recommendations.
-I learned where to go, what to eat and what not to miss in the community from John, a volunteer at the Airborne & Special Operations Museum.
+- Plan your trip, but then ask locals for suggestions.
+I learned many of the best things to do in Fayetteville from John, a volunteer at the Airborne & Special Operations Museum.

-On the way to Fayetteville, you may opt to stop by Mt Airy NC to explore for a bit.
-Fans of the Andy Griffith show will appreciate the small town that inspired the fictitious Mayberry.
+On the way to Fayetteville, make time to check out some of the things to do in Mount Airy NC.
+Fans of The Andy Griffith Show will appreciate the small town that inspired the fictitious Mayberry!